elixir-lang/elixir/README.md

     b()
     a % => 1

 As everything is immutable, when the function assigns a new variable, it creates a new binding with the new variable value and the original binding is never modified.
-This is important to avoid side-effects when passing functions to different processes (parallel execution).
+This is important to avoid side-effects when passing functions to different processes.

 Also, Elixir has much more flexible rules when it comes to variables inside control-flow expressions.
 For instance, the following works:

     x = 1

     if true
       x = 2
     end

     x % => 2

 The same is also true for `receive/after` and `case/match` expressions.
 The only exception comes to `try/catch` scenarios, where a variable defined inside such blocks is never accessible from the outside.
 For example:

     x = 1

     try
       x = 2
     catch _:_
       % Do nothing
     end

     x % => 1

 ## Guards